mathesond2/davidmatheson.me/_posts/2014-08-20-meditations.markdown

 ---
 layout: post
-title:  "Meditations in An Emergency"
+title:  "Site: Meditations in An Emergency"
 date:   2014-08-20
 ---